 The police raid on Economy Printing had cleared by 5:00 a.m.
-Detroit police, knowing they had just ripped open a bee hive on 12th Street, decided to abandon the area believing it was there presence that was antagonizing the crowd and with their presence removed the crowd would eventually break up and go home.
+Detroit police, knowing they had just ripped open a Hornet's nest on 12th Street, decided to abandon the area believing it was there presence that was antagonizing the crowd and with their presence removed the crowd would eventually break up and go home.

-The first sign of trouble came at 5:10 a.m. when the 10th Precinct began to get calls from 12th Street residents inquiring as to "why all the burglar alarms were going off on 12th Street."
+The first sign of trouble came at 5:10 a.m. when the 10th Precinct began to get calls from 12th Street residents inquiring as to "why are all the burglar alarms were going off on 12th Street."

 The situation was out of control from the beginning.
 As police commissioner Girardin sardonically commented later, "The rioters reacted quicker than we did."
 Being the height of summer, many police were on vacation, leaving the department undermanned.
 Detroit police were ordered early on not to shoot looters.
 This set in motion the ugly machinery that was to come.
 Word of mouth passes quickly in densely populated areas and by early afternoon reports began filtering in that neighboring Linwood Avenue was now bearing the wrath of the rioters.
 This was followed in short order by fires and looting on Grand River, Warren, Livernois, Oakland and the Dexter area of Detroit.

 In no other riot-sacked city has there been such wholesale cooperation between blacks and whites, cueing up like happy locusts for a running grab at life’s luxuries.

 As the looting spiraled out of control, Detroit police began to arrest looters on a wholesale scale.
 As night approached, and with it the convenient cover of darkness, the looting spread dramatically.
 Many who had never stolen in their life, suddenly felt compelled by this unique opportunity, stymied by the fear of being left out of this huge grab bag of temptation that fate had placed before them.

 Looters were bold and brazen when the no shoot order was discovered.
 This looter hailed a taxi to help him take his newly acquired chair home.
 The two struggled mightily to get it into the trunk of the cab.
 Finally admitting defeat, the cab driver drove away, leaving the frustrated rioter at his leisure.